Skip to main content

 Work

-As of September 2022, 5.2 per cent (346) of young people aged 16-18-year-old are classed as Not in Education, Employment or Training (NEET), with 3,698 Universal Credit (UC) claimants aged 16-24-year-old in Plymouth (July 2022).
+As of 2023, 9.6 per cent of young people ag ed 16-18-year-old in Plymouth are classed as Not in Education, Employment or Training (NEET).
 NEET rates are also particularly high amongst young people with experience of the care system or criminal justice system, those with a physical or learning disability, those from low-income families or those who are young carers.

-According to the Centre for Better Ageing, a third of the workforce in England are aged 50 or over, nearly 9 million workers.
-Their research found that more than a third of 50-70 year olds feel at a disadvantage when applying for jobs due to their age.
+According to the Centre for Ageing Better, a third of the workforce in England are aged 50 or over (nearly 9 million workers).
+Their research found that more than a third of 50–70-year-olds feel at a disadvantage when applying for jobs due to their age.
 Ageism in the workplace can have a significant long-term impact on financial security and wellbeing in older age.

 Living Standards

-The latest data shows that in Plymouth in 2021, there were 9,866 children under 19 years (16.3 per cent) living in relative low income families, before housing costs are removed.
-According to the Joseph Rowntree Foundation[1], children have the highest rate of poverty (29%).
+The latest data shows that in Plymouth in 2023, there were 12,503 children under 15 years (22 per cent) living in relative low-income families.
+Plymouth has significantly more children in relative low income families than England, South West and CIPFA comparators.
+According to the Joseph Rowntree Foundation[1], children have the highest rate of poverty (30%).
 National data shows that around 18 per cent of pensioners live in poverty although this is lower than all other groups.
 Single pensioners are much more likely to live in poverty than those in couples.

 Health